Looking for Car Stereos?Start shopping

 Tools needed: Phillips screwdriver, panel tool

-The 350Z's rear deck speakers (Crutchfield Research Photo)
+Removing the rear deck speakers is a bit challenging (Crutchfield Research Photo)

 Replacing the rear speakers is not as simple as replacing those in the doors.
 In fact, it’s a bit complicated.
 You have to dismantle the rear panels and storage compartments piece by piece in order to get to the speakers.
 The job isn’t that hard, especially with a Crutchfield MasterSheet guiding you, but it could take a while.
 Go slow and be careful, doubly so if you have a Roadster – the panels are a tight fit and could break if you force them.